astroumd/lmtoy/docs/source/glossary.rst

     Beam Switching
-      This is a variation on position switching using a receiver with multiple pixels.
+      This is a variation on position switching using a receiver with multiple beams.
 The "Main" and "Reference" positions on the sky are calculated so that the receiver is always pointing at the source.
 This is most useful for point sources.